 Dharma’s Restaurant has been a cornerstone of Santa Cruz’s plant-based dining culture for decades.
 What looks like a simple neighborhood eatery is actually a fascinating institution with a story worth knowing.

-6 Surprising Facts
+What Are the 6 Surprising Facts About Dharma’s?

 - One of California’s Oldest Vegetarian Restaurants: Dharma’s has been open since the 1970s, making it a pioneer in American plant-based dining when it was still considered fringe.